(40314) 1999 KR16

 is a trans-Neptunian object on an eccentric orbit in the outermost region of the Solar System, approximately 254 km in diameter.
 It was discovered on 16 May 1999, by French astronomer Audrey Delsanti and Oliver Hainaut at ESO's La Silla Observatory in northern Chile.
-The very reddish object is a dwarf planet candidate and has a rotation period of 11.7 hours.
+The very reddish object has a rotation period of 11.7 hours.

 Orbit and classification

 The minor planet orbits the Sun at a distance of 34–65 AU once every 346 years (126,383 days; semi-major axis of 49.29 AU).
 Its orbit has an eccentricity of 0.31 and an inclination of 25° with respect to the ecliptic.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 26 May 2002.
-As of 2019, it has not been named.
+As of 2025, it has not been named.